tonk-labs/dappicom/README.md

 This project is funded by an [Aztec grant](https://aztec.network/grants/).
 Without them it wouldn't happen :)

 Illustration made by [Hi-Bred](https://hi-bred.net) and may only be used in this project.

+Disclaimer: much like nesdev.org, Dappicom is not affiliated with Nintendo and is not for profit.